Developer Tools: Essential Software

 Ethereum Development

-• Built-in local Ethereum network
+- Built-in local Ethereum network (Hardhat Network) with mainnet forking

-• Flexible plugin architecture
+- Flexible plugin architecture with 200+ community plugins

-• Gas optimisation tools
+- Gas reporting and optimisation tools via plugins

-• Built-in deployment and verification
+- Built-in deployment scripts (forge script) and contract verification

 Multi-Chain Development